bridgejs/BridgeJS/README.md

 An application that runs on the Android platform that acts as a web browser but a bit different:

 * Use the official native bridgeJS API
-* Render HTML5's canvas at least as good or more efficiently than the stock browser
+* Render HTML5's canvas at least as efficient or more efficiently than the stock browser

 PhoneBridge will open immediately from any Android browser with: